Dolphin hunt in Peru

 “If you prohibit the harpoon, you can’t kill the dolphins,” Austermühle said.
 “They are too fast, they are too small, and you need to have them right there.”

-The Peruvian Ministry of Production said in statement that since 2013 it “has implemented various controls to safeguard legally protected species whose hunting is punishable by law,” including confiscating dolphin meat sold in markets.
+The Peruvian Ministry of Production said in a statement that, since 2013, it “has implemented various controls to safeguard legally protected species whose hunting is punishable by law,” including confiscating dolphin meat sold in markets.

 The sharks drown, starve to death, or are eaten alive by other fish.
 And soaring demand for the soup over the past two decades has threatened shark populations globally.